 Romans 7:2 For a married woman is bound by law to her husband while he lives, but if her husband dies she is released from the law of marriage.

-Paul explained that this is a current, valid and authoritative Law of marriage from the Law of Moses.
-Then, in verse 3, he continues citing from the current and valid Law of Moses in the Future Tense, regarding the law of the adulteress wife ~
+The apostle Paul explained that this is a current, valid and authoritative Law of marriage from the Law of Moses.
+Then, in verse 3, he continues citing from the current and valid Law of Moses in the Future Tense, regarding the law of the wife ~

 Romans 7:3 Accordingly, she will be called an adulteress if she lives with another man while her husband is alive.
 But if her husband dies, she is free from ‘that’ law, and if she marries another man she is not an adulteress.